Harriet Tubman for Kids

 tubman

-She died in 1913 just seven years earlier. after women got the right to vote harriet tubman was honored with monuments and statues and a few years ago it was even announced that harriet tubman would appear on the twenty dollar bill her courage and strength still inspire millions of people today harriet tubman a former slave who helped free over 300 slaves and fought for equal rights for African Americans and women, she was selfless, not satisfied with being free herself, instead putting her own life in danger by being a railroad conductor underground and trying to help as many people as possible find freedom, oh and we didn't mention anyone he helped?
+She died in 1913, just seven years before women gained the right to vote.
+Harriet Tubman was honored with monuments and statues and a few years ago it was even announced that Harriet Tubman would appear on the twenty dollar bill.
+Her courage and strength still inspire millions of people today.
+Harriet Tubman, a former slave who helped free more than 300 slaves. and she fought for equal rights for African Americans and women, she was selfless, she was not satisfied with being free herself, but she put her own life in danger by being a conductor on the underground railroad and trying to help as many people as possible. possible to find freedom.

-Through the Underground Railroad she got lost and did not find freedom each and every one of them was able to free themselves thanks to her help not one person was lost and even when they wanted to turn back and go back to slavery, she encouraged them to keep going . that you share them with others because the life of harriet tubman is very inspiring
+Oh, and she did.
+We mentioned that not one person she helped through the Underground Railroad got lost and did not find freedom, each and every one of them was able to free themselves thanks to her help, not one person got lost and even when they wanted to turn around and go back to slavery she encouraged them to keep going it's amazing she is so amazing thank you for watching this homeschool pop video about harriet tubman and about her life we hope you learned a lot of interesting things and we hope you share them with others because harriet tubman's life is so inspiring

 If you have any copyright issue, please Contact